evairzheng/evairzheng.github.io/_pages/about.md

 Currently, <i style="color: red">I am looking for a Ph.D. position in operations management</i>.

-My primary research interests are supply chain management, information asymmetry, demand information sharing, platform operations and their intersections.
+My primary research interests are supply chain management and online platform operations.
+I focus on problems concerning information asymmetry, especially in demand information sharing.
+I use *Microeconomics*, *Game Theory*, and *Theory of Industrial Organization* to build theoretic models and acquire managerial implications.

 ------